 Some reviewers say it's not powerful enough to tackle extreme cases of poison ivy.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 You knew your seven-mile hike through the mountains last weekend might be risky.
 You just thought the hazard would be in the form of spectacular cliffs, not harmless-looking foliage.
 Next time you’ll be on the lookout for “leaves of three,” but that little ditty won’t help you now that you’ve encountered poison ivy.

-Poison ivy is found in every state except Alaska and Hawaii.
-The plant features telltale clusters of three almond-shaped leaves, and it can appear as a shrub, groundcover, or climbing vine.
+Found in every state except Alaska and Hawaii, poison ivy features telltale clusters of three almond-shaped leaves, and it can appear as a shrub, groundcover, or climbing vine.
 It tends to grow at the edges of paths, trees, and fences rather than in open fields, so it’s easily accessible to hikers and other outdoor enthusiasts.

 What is it about poison ivy that causes so much agony?
 It’s urushiol, the oily resin found in the plant’s leaves, stems, and roots.
 Urushiol’s thick, sticky texture enables it to adhere to your skin, clothing, and other objects.
 If you wash it off quickly, you might escape with only minor skin irritation.
 If your exposure develops into a rash, it can take weeks to stop the itching – unless you find a good treatment.

 When deciding which poison ivy treatment to try, assess your symptoms.
 Different treatments work best depending on how advanced the symptoms are, and you want to pick the formula that targets your stage.